Ebukachu/FootballTagger/README.md

 ## Contact

-For any inquiries or support, please contact me [here](mailto:daryl.narh@gmail.com).
+For any inquiries or support, feel free to contact me through my [email](mailto:daryl.narh@gmail.com).

 ---